andrewf/scarymalloc/README.md

 to build just the `.so`.
 Then you should have a `mymalloc.so` in your checkout.
 To use it with a program,
 you need to set the `LD_PRELOAD` environment variable to point to `mymalloc.so`.
-The simplest way to do this is by running, in a terminal.
+The simplest way to do this is by running, in a terminal:

     $ LD_PRELOAD=/path/to/mymalloc.so yourexe

 To run it in `gdb`, which is actually a slightly sane idea, you'll need to be a little more clever.
-You can use gdb to set environment variables, but by default when you `run` a program it uses bash to run it, and you probably don't want bash using mymalloc.
-Instead, you want to run (from [0])
+You can use gdb to set environment variables, but by default when you `run` a program it uses bash to start it, and you probably don't want bash using mymalloc.
+Instead, you want to run (from [0]) in the `gdb` shell:

-    (gdb) set exec-wrapper env 'LD_PRELOAD=./mymalloc.so'
+    (gdb) set exec-wrapper env 'LD_PRELOAD=/path/to/mymalloc.so'

 This will just set `LD_PRELOAD` for the program you're debugging without any further complications.
 This is set up in the `gdb` script `dbsettings`